How to Elope in Colorado – Locations, Permits, & Colorado Elopement Packages

 Full-Day Elopement Experience (Up to 12 Hours)

-This experience offers the most flexibility and creative freedom within a single day.
+This experience offers the most flexibility within a single day while still allowing for multiple locations, transitions, and meaningful pauses.

-This experience is right for you if:
+This experience may be right for you if:

-You want to document your entire day from start to finish
+You want your full day documented from start to finish

-You’re planning multiple locations, activities, or longer hikes
+You’re planning multiple locations, scenic overlooks, or light hiking

-You want time for getting ready, your ceremony, portraits, and a celebration
+You want time for both your ceremony and a celebratory activity

 You prefer a relaxed flow rather than a tightly scheduled timeline